How to Validate a SaaS IdeaBefore Writing Code

 Validation Checklist

-- What's the potential Lifetime Value (LTV)?
+- What's the projected Lifetime Value (LTV) at your planned price?

 - Is LTV at least 3x CAC?

-- How many customers do you need to hit your revenue goals?
+- How many paying customers do you need to hit $5K, $10K, $50K MRR?

 Know When to Build vs. When to Pivot